Strategy Guide

 Intermediate

-When N regions’ candidates fit in exactly N rows (or columns), those lines are reserved for those regions.
+When N regions' legal cells fit in exactly N rows or columns, those lines are reserved for those regions.

 How to spot it